Last Truck Scheduling for Middle-mile Next-day Delivery Coverage: Solution Methods for

 The pipage applicability on the above formulation gives rise to an efficient dual descent algorithm.
 Define as $\cP_{f_{LP}}^{L{(\text{ib})}}$ the LP version of \eqref{opt:lag_ib}, i.e., reformulate $g(\cdot)$ with $f(\cdot)$ and relax the integrality constraints (see also Section \ref{sec:reformulation}).
 At each iteration, with fixed dual variables $\vlambda$, we solve $\cP_{f_{LP}}^{L{(\text{ib})}}(\vlambda)$ to obtain an initial (fractional) solution and then apply pipage to convert it to integral.
 Accordingly, we update $\vlambda$ based on the new integral solution $\vX$, using the Polyak step.
 We repeat until a convergence criterion is satisfied, or a maximum number of iterations is reached.

-Since the IB constraints are relaxed, there is no guarantee that the final solution will be feasible \cite{fischer-lagrange}.
+Since the IB constraints are relaxed, there is no guarantee that the final solution will be feasible \citep{fischer-lagrange}.
 To address this issue, we propose a fast and efficient approach that recovers feasibility of the IB constraints at each iteration.
-The idea is simple: we find the (usually small) subset of trucks that create infeasible constraints and remove them, i.e., assign the corresponding entries of $\vX$ to 0.
-Then, we run a greedy algorithm (as the one in Section \ref{ssec:greedy_ob}) only on the connections that trucks were removed (with all the feasible trucks fixed) in order to place back the trucks in a locally-optimal fashion, while retaining feasibility.
+The idea is simple: we find the (usually small) subset of trucks that, if removed (i.e., assign the corresponding entries of $\vX$ to 0) will alleviate all the constraint violations.
+Then, we run a greedy algorithm (as the one in Section \ref{ssec:greedy_ob}) only on the connections that trucks were removed (with all the feasible trucks fixed) in order to place back these trucks in a locally-optimal fashion, while retaining feasibility.
 Alternatively, one can run this greedy feasibility correction only at the last iteration.
 However, in practice we want to keep the best solution over all iterations, i.e., the solution with the highest objective that is also feasible, and therefore we opt for the first option.
 We stress that the computational overhead of the greedy feasibility routine is minimal compared to pipage.
 All the steps are summarized in Algorithm \ref{alg:iterative_pip_ob}, where parameter $N$ defines the number of maximum iterations and $a_{\ell}$ is the step size for the dual descent (detailed in the sequel).
 Note that although Algorithm \ref{alg:iterative_pip_ob} does not include explicitly an update of the step size $a_{\ell}$ to avoid notation cluttering, its subscript indicates it is iteration dependent.